Carmine Setola

-Carmine Setola (born 13 January 1999) is an Italian footballer who plays for Picerno.
+Carmine Setola (born 13 January 1999) is an Italian footballer who plays for Serie D club Gelbison.

 Career

 Early career

 Setola was born in the Campania town of Cerreto Sannita, but began his career in the youth teams of Lega Pro side Rimini after moving to the Emilia-Romagna region aged 8.
 After two years at Rimini, including winning the prestigious Imola tournament and being crowned Player of the Tournament, Serie B Cesena signed Setola for their youth teams.
 Setola impressed at various youth levels, playing in both full-back and wide-midfield roles.

 2016–17 Season

 Setola was named in the full Cesena squad for the 2016–17 season, but spent the first 14 games of the season as an unused substitute.
 He eventually made his debut, on 19 November 2016, playing the full game at right-back in a 0–1 loss to Spezia.

 Siena

 On 29 July 2019, he signed a 2-year contract with Siena.
 On 31 January 2020, he joined Virtus Francavilla on loan.